Danilo Gentili: Workers' Party blacklist

 In June 2014, Alberto Cantalice, vice president of Partido dos Trabalhadores, put Gentili on a blacklist called "A desmoralização dos pitbulls da grande mídia" (Demoralizing the mainstream media pitbulls) published on the Workers' Party's official website.
 The list also included Marcelo Madureira, Lobão, Arnaldo Jabor, Reinaldo Azevedo, Diogo Mainardi, Guilherme Fiuza and Demétrio Magnoli, accusing them of elitism, being against the poor and for hate speech.

-Marcelo Madureira's reaction on YouTube, saying that he is not against the poor but he is against the Worker's Party.
+Marcelo Madureira reacted on YouTube, saying that he is not against the poor but he is against the Worker's Party.
 Reinaldo Azevedo publicized an article in his blog at Veja magazine that he would sue those responsible and that it was a policy issue.
 Gentili reacted on Facebook, including Madureira and Reinaldo's comments on the subject.
 Reporters Without Borders condemned the party for the creation of the list.

 Lula Institute lawsuit

 On 31 July 2015, Gentili posted a joke in his Twitter after the media announced an attack at Instituto Lula.
 The institution promised to seek justice.
 However, the judge rejected the lawsuit, noting that it was an "obvious joke" from the well-known comedian, and criticized the "unparalleled patrol of thought in Brazil."